 Download video: MP4 format

-Netaji Bose The Lost Treasure 33rd Flotilla based in Penang had34 German U Boats and 7 Italian transport submarines.
+The Monsun Gruppe 33rd Flotilla based in Penang had 34 German U Boats and 7 Italian transport submarines.
 They continued to operate well after Germany had surrendered.
-Could they have been transporting more than just men and weapons of war?
-Did their cargo include Gold?
-Netaji Bose The Lost Treasure reveals this aspect of WW2 for the first time on television.
+The film focuses on the possibility that more than just men and weapons for war were transported in the cargo, perhaps gold.

-Series Title – Netaji Bose The Lost Treasure
+Series Title - The Monsun Gruppe & The Bose Treasure

 Format – HD